sameeralam3127/Weekly-Python-Code/README.md

 7. **Create a Pull Request**: Open a pull request from your forked repository to the main repository to propose your changes.

-### Code of Conduct

-Please make sure to follow the [Code of Conduct](CODE_OF_CONDUCT.md) when contributing to this repository.

-## Deployment

-This repository is deployed using **GitHub Pages** via MkDocs.
-The site is automatically built and deployed using GitHub Actions.
-Whenever changes are pushed to the `main` branch, GitHub Actions will build the site and deploy it to GitHub Pages.

-### How to Deploy

-1. Push your changes to the `main` branch of the repository.
-2. GitHub Actions will automatically build and deploy the site to GitHub Pages.

 You can view the live site here: [Your Site URL](https://sameeralam3127.github.io/Weekly-Python-Code/)